Financial planning for prospective pet owners

 Make room in your heart and your budget

 Your love for a pet will not cost you a thing.
 However, maintaining a pet does.
-From her experience mothering two medium-sized dogs for a decade, Janice estimates that it can cost between $200–$300 per month to upkeep each dog.
+According to estimates, it can cost between $200–$300 per month to upkeep each dog.
 This may seem like a manageable figure, but pets are for life.
 Considering the average lifespan of a dog ranges between 10–15 years, pet owners are looking at spending $20,000 to $40,000 over the lifetime of caring for a dog.

 Estimated cost of maintaining a mid-size dog